akaunting/docs/en/app-manual/import-export/quickbooks.md

 ![new field](_images/quickbooks-akaunting-connect.png)

-**Step4:** After connect to your Quickbooks account you can select from menu items which data you like to copy from your Quickbooks into Akaunting app.
+**Step4:** After connect to your QuickBooks account you can select from menu items which data you like to copy from your QuickBooks into Akaunting app.

 ![new field](_images/quickbooks-sync-menu.png)